 Actions & Progress

-Diversity and inclusion have long been core values of the School of Medicine.
+Diversity, equity and inclusion have long been core values of the School of Medicine.
 Over time, we have made much progress.
-But in recent years, several factors — including events within and beyond our campus, as well as findings from the university’s December 2014 Diversity Engagement Survey — have demonstrated that we still have work to do.
+But in recent years, several factors — including events within and beyond our campus, as well as findings from the university’s first Diversity Engagement Survey — have demonstrated that we still have work to do.

 “With an attitude of honest self reflection, we are taking deliberate action to build an environment that attracts, welcomes and retains people from many backgrounds.
 Creation of the Dean’s Senior Leadership Committee on Diversity and Inclusion is a major milestone.”